thachlp/til/README.md

-# Second Brain
+# TodayIlearn
-Notes, codes for what I experienced and learned.
+Notes, and snippet codes for what I experienced and learned.

-(The repository's name is inspired by the book [Second Brain](https://www.amazon.com/Building-Second-Brain-Organize-Potential/dp/1982167386)).